Scottish Child Abuse Inquiry: Merchiston Castle, Edinburgh

 Former pupils at Merchiston described how life for children there was akin to "Lord of the Flies" with vicious beatings and improper touching by some staff.
 One housemaster, James Rainy Brown, was reported as watching first year boys sit naked in a bath of cold water as their punishment (Brown later committed suicide while being investigated by the police).
 Another teacher named Edward had a reputation for inappropriately touching boys after punishment or after an injury at sports - described by one as “Usually when he had caned boys he would massage them, then have a feel around...."
 Other comments were "You had to accept there was a form of corruption and basically the school would behave in whatever manner pleased it...” and (talking about bullying) that staff did “nothing whatsoever” to help pupils.

 A lawyer for Merchiston Castle school said at the inquiry that "it was clear with at least one former member of staff the dots were never to be joined.
 The school profoundly regrets and sincerely apologises for the fact that such experiences were endured by some pupils."
 He offered an "unreserved apology" on behalf of the school.
-The headmaster,Jonathan Anderson admitted that there had been abuse at the school between 1930 and 2014.
+The headmaster, Jonathan Anderson admitted that there had been abuse at the school between 1930 and 2014.
 However Anderson said it was "not fair" to single out boys schools as a "predatory culture" was an issue for all schools.

 Morrison's Academy, Crieff

+The report of the Inquiry into Morrison's Academy concluded that the school "...harboured a culture of violence and emotional abuse."
+Staff at Morrison’s used corporal punishment excessively and inappropriately, and the school's response to this misuse was insufficient.
 Former pupils at the school described how teachers took"delight" in caning children.
-One ex-pupil described how,when he was 12 or 13, his wrist was broken because of the savage beating he got from a teacher.
+One ex-pupil described how, when he was 12 or 13, his wrist was broken because of the savage beating he got from a teacher.

+The report also noted that some older pupils at Morrison’s abused younger children, primarily within the boarding houses.
+This included physical abuse sexual abuse and bullying.
+Prefects also inflicted physical violence, emotional abuse and corporal punishment.

-Morrisons apologised to former pupils who, from the 1950s - 1990s, had been emotionally and physically abused at the school.
+A strong culture of silence around abuse existed—children were discouraged from "telling," and those who did faced mistreatment from peers.
+There was little encouragement for children to speak up or voice concerns.
+Morrisons apologised to former pupils who, from the 1950s to the 1990s, had been emotionally and physically abused at the school.